 Miss.
 Dorota Bącal

 Miss.
 Dorota Bącal completed both her BSc in Physics and MSc in Physics at the University of Rzeszów, Poland, where she studied silicon and Cds/CdTe solar cells.
-Coming to Australia in 2016 to work with Prof Bach has enabled Dorota to start with her research interest in the area of flexible Back-contact perovskite solar cells.
+Coming to Australia in 2016 to work with Prof Bach has enabled Dorota to start with her research interest in the area of back-contact perovskite solar cells.

 Miss.
 Boer Tan